-There are multiple ways to make a glossary in a LaTeX document, but the glossaries package provides one of the most convenient ways of doing so.
-Like the makeidx package, glossaries requires running makeindex for building auxiliary files.
+There are multiple ways to make a glossary in a LATEX document, but the glossaries package provides one of the most convenient ways of doing so.
+Like the makeidx package, glossaries requires running makeindex or xindy for building auxiliary files.
 However, building the glossary files can be more complicated as there can be different sets of glossary files with different extensions.
 UseLATEX.cmake will handle that for you.
-Simply add the USE_GLOSSARY option anywhere in the ADD_LATEX_DOCUMENT arguments, and the glossary creating will be handled for you.
+It does it in a way similar to the makeglossary command, but in a more portable way.
+Simply add the USE\GLOSSARY option anywhere in the ADD\LATEX\DOCUMENT arguments, and the glossary creating will be handled for you.

 '''

-ADD_LATEX_DOCUMENT(MyDoc.tex BIBFILES MyDoc.bib
+ADD_LATEX_DOCUMENT(MyDoc.tex BIBFILES MyDoc.bib IMAGE_DIRS images USE_GLOSSARY)

-IMAGE_DIRS images

-USE_GLOSSARY)

 '''